 9. Ensure that you are using an HTTPS connection when you visit a website

+Part of online security is protecting your connection to the servers that host the websites you visit.
 Your web browser talks to web servers over the Internet using HTTP–or Hyper Text Transfer Protocol.
 The secure version of HTTP is HTTPS where the “s” means secure.
 You can see this in the address bar of your web browser in the upper right corner.
 Whenever you see “https” that’s a good sign that you connection to that website is secure.
 If you don’t see that proceed with caution.
 One way to ensure you see this every time you browse the web is by using an extension I use for Google Chrome called https everywhere.

 Https everywhere automatically forces the browser to connect securely to every website you visit without your having to type in “https” manually in the address bar.